dinhomathias/Amc/Performance-Optimizations.md

   log_and_notify(FINISHED_TRANSACTION, amount, source_id, target_id, chat_id, 'Done!')
 ```

-**Note:** You might have noticed that I moved `bank.log` before `bot.sendMessage`, so the log entries will be in order *most of the time*, assuming the database operations take long enough for the log to complete.
+**Note:** You might have noticed that I moved `bank.log` before `bot.send_message`, so the log entries will be in order *most of the time*, assuming the database operations take long enough for the log to complete.

 **Note:** The `run_async` decorator can be placed on any function, not only handler callbacks.
 You can and should use this to your advantage.